yohasebe/whisper-stream/README.md

 `> whisper-stream -p2 'wc -w'`

 This will start the script with the default settings for recording audio and transcribing it.
 After transcription, the transcribed text will be piped to the `wc -w` command, which counts the number of words in the text.
 The result, indicating the total word count, will be printed below the original transcribed output.

+> whisper-stream -v segment -p ~/Desktop

+The `-g` option allows you to specify the mode for timestamp granularities.
+The available modes are segment or word, and specifying either will display detailed transcript data in JSON format.
+When used in conjunction with the `-p` option to specify a directory, the results will be saved as a JSON file.
+For more information, see the [`timestamp_granularities[]`](https://platform.openai.com/docs/api-reference/audio/createTranscription#audio-createtranscription-timestamp_granularities) section in OpenAI Whisper API reference.

 ## Restrictions